ACON DIGITAL

 Speed Under Pressure

 Immersive mixes are rarely made under relaxed conditions.
-Large track counts, complex automation, and tight deadlines all place a premium on speed and clarity.

 “The ease of tonal control is really useful,” Emre says.
 “It’s so quick to use.
 Feature-wise it’s really simple.”